-Christopher Lagan serves as the Acting Director of the Office of Disability Integration and Coordination (ODIC), which leads FEMA’s commitment to whole-community emergency management by integrating individuals with disabilities and others with access and functional needs into all aspects of disaster response, recovery and mitigation.
+Christopher Lagan serves as the Deputy Director of the Office of Disability Integration and Coordination (ODIC), which leads FEMA’s commitment to whole-community emergency management by integrating individuals with disabilities and others with access and functional needs into all aspects of disaster response, recovery and mitigation.

 Mr. Lagan joined FEMA in August of 2016 after seven years as a senior leader in the U.S. Coast Guard Office of Public Affairs, where he established the military’s first social media policy and doctrine, co-authored the Chairman of the Joint Chiefs of Staff’s Direction to the Joint Force on Sexual Assault Prevention and Response (SAPR) as a member of Gen. Dempsey’s Operational Planning Team on SAPR, and served as director of strategic communication for the Unified Area Command during the BP Deepwater Horizon Oil Spill ensuring the Federal Government response was timely, relevant and transparent to impacted communities.